Understanding Homeowners Insurance as a Comprehensive Package

 - Claims-free discount (typically after three to five years without claims)

 Review your policy annually with your agent to ensure you're receiving all applicable discounts.
+Our list of home insurance questions to ask is a great starting point.

 Who Needs Homeowners Insurance and How to Shop Smart

-Once your mortgage is paid off, homeowners insurance becomes optional from a legal standpoint.
-However, dropping coverage is rarely advisable.
-Your home represents a massive financial asset, and going uninsured exposes you to catastrophic financial loss.
+Even without a mortgage, dropping coverage is rarely advisable.
+Your home represents a massive financial asset, and going uninsured exposes you to catastrophic loss.
+Most financial advisors strongly recommend maintaining coverage regardless of mortgage status.

-How to Shop for the Best Homeowners Insurance Policy
+How to Shop for the Best Policy

 Frequently Asked Questions About Homeowners Insurance